About me

 In this paper, we developed an ML solution that combines deep learning and conformal prediction to output fast and accurate volume estimates and segmentation masks from fetal MRI.
 The proposed solution in the paper was deployed by the biggest clinical diagnosis company in Latin America.

-August 2022 - Our paper was accepted at NeurIPS 2022.
+August 2022 - Our paper On the Epistemic Limits of Personalized Prediction was accepted at NeurIPS 2022.

 This paper aims to understand the conditions under which one can detect fair use violations in predictive models and, more interestingly, the conditions where estimating fair use is impossible.